userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 git clone https://github.com/snapcraft-docs/kcalc-example
 ```

-The *snapcraft.yaml* file that we've discussed so far can be found in the *initial* directory.
+The *snapcraft.yaml* file that we've discussed so far is located in the *initial* directory.

 You can build the snap by running `snapcraft` in that directory.
 The build process should take about 5 to 10 minutes to complete.
 Snapcraft will display various status messages in your terminal whilst the build is ongoing.
 If all goes well, you should eventually see something similar to the following: